ddev/ddev.com/src/content/blog/expanding-ddev-maintainer-team.md

 ### What is the Current Maintainership Situation?

 Currently **[Randy Fay](https://github.com/rfay), [Simon Gilli](https://github.com/gilbertsoft) and [Stas Zhuk](https://github.com/stasadev)** have maintainer privileges.
 Simon has made enormous contributions over the years and knows how to handle most maintainer roles.
 He has been periodically paid by the DDEV Foundation for his work, but his available time is sometimes spotty.
-Stas is new to the role after many, many important contributions.
-Financial arrangements are pending.
+Stas is new to the role after many, many important contributions and thanks to your contributions he is already being paid for part-time work.

 ### What is the DDEV Foundation?